nickbryan/GoKatas/README.md

 array of integers.
 It should return the integer index of the target in the array, or -1 if the target is not in the array.

-* Implemented an iterative binary search satisfying the given test cases + benchmarks.
+* An iterative binary search satisfying the given test cases + benchmarks.
+* A recursive binary search satisfying the given test cases + benchmarks.
-* Implemented a recursive binary search satisfying the given test cases + benchmarks.
+* A tail recursive binary search satisfying the given test cases + benchmarks.